Hopscotch (film): Reception

 The New York Times critic Vincent Canby gave the film a rave review.
 "A lark, a comic cloak-and-dagger adventure ... a stylish, lighter-than-air vehicle that moves from Munich to Salzburg to Washington to the Deep South to Europe and back without once losing its breath.
 It is beautifully played by Mr. Matthau and Miss Jackson and by a supporting cast ... directed by Ronald Neame and scored largely by Mozart.
 My only reservation is that Miss Jackson isn't on the screen enough."

 At the time of its release, film critic Roger Ebert of the Chicago Sun-Times described the film as "a picaresque comedy disguised as a thriller".
 "A shaggy-dog thriller that never really thrills us very much, but leaves a nice feeling when it's over ... partly because of the way Walter Matthau fools around with dialogue ... and partly because the movie's shot at a measured, civilized, whimsical pace.
 It's a strange thing to say about a thriller, but Hopscotch is ... pleasant."

 TCM's Susan Doll observed: "For the most part, critical reaction to Hopscotch is dependent on the age of the reviewer", contrasting the reactions of "critics (who) understand ... its value as a vehicle for Matthau, the appeal of a literate script, and the craftsmanship behind Neame's measured style", and the responses of "contemporary reviewers, accustomed to the violence of spy dramas and the fast pace of action films, (who) tend to be critical of its fluffy plot, dry humor, and lack of action scenes".

 Rotten Tomatoes gives the film a rating of 81% based on 31 reviews The consensus reads: "Boosted by a deftly underplayed performance from Walter Matthau, Hopscotch is a Cold War spy caper with comic bounce."

-Writing for Criterion in 2002, Bruce Eder opens his assessment of the film with the statement that it "has the distinction of being the only 'feel-good' realistic spy film ever made.
-As the movie walks a fine line between serious drama and satirical comedy, and between topicality and escapism, it beguiles the viewer with its sophistication and complexity.
-The most surprising aspect of Hopscotch, however, may not be how well it walks that tightrope, but that its makers accomplished this balancing act in an era that saw the spy movie genre reduced to tales of relentless despair."

 The film opened on 465 screens and grossed $2,552,864 in its opening weekend, debuting at number one at the US box office.

 Matthau was nominated for the Golden Globe Award for Best Actor in a Motion Picture Musical or Comedy for his performance as Miles Kendig.